 Morning: Shinjuku Tour

+That’s why I recommend taking this excellent tour of Shinjuku.
 In my case, I was greeted by two friendly Japanese women who informed me that I was the only person who booked the tour that day, so I was getting two guides for the price of zero.
 That is what I call living the high life!

+You can book this wonderful tour for yourself by clicking here.
 I learned so much on this tour, but as usual, I will limit myself to…

 THREE FUN FACTS ABOUT SHINJUKU